Classification: Discovery of Diffusion Mechanisms

 Discovery (Translational Basis)

 This paper applies a computational method (Molecular Dynamics) to observe and characterize a physical phenomenon: the specific diffusion mechanisms of adatom dimers on a crystal surface.
-It focuses on the “what was found” (simultaneous multiple jumps) rather than proposing a new algorithm or theoretical proof.
+It focuses on the “what was found” (simultaneous multiple jumps).

 Based on the AI for Physical Sciences Paper Taxonomy, this is best classified as $\Psi_{\text{Discovery}}$ with a minor superposition of $\Psi_{\text{Method}}$ (approximately 80% Discovery, 20% Method).
 The dominant contribution is the application of computational tools to observe physical phenomena, while secondarily demonstrating MD’s capability for surface diffusion problems in an era when the technique was still developing.